northword/zotero-format-metadata/README.md

 ### Convert title from "heading case" to "sentence case"

 The Zotero's documentation recommends storing titles in "sentence case" format, which will allow CSL to perform a "title case" transformation on them [^sentenceCase].
-Although Zotero has a built-in function to convert titles to "sentence case", this function only recognizes function words, not proper nouns such as chemical formulas, etc.
+Zotero 7 has a built-in function to convert titles to "sentence capitalization", and some special case detection is preset, and this plugin expands on that by adding recognition of proper nouns, such as chemical formulas.

-This plugin provides a similar function, but avoids converting words that should be capitalized to lower case.

 Detailed test results are available at [test/toSentenceCase.test.ts](./test/toSentenseCase.test.ts).